Generic Name: Cyclosporine (Ophthalmic) (SYE kloe spor een)

 - For the eye only.

-- Take out contact lenses before using this medicine.
-Lenses may be put back in 15 minutes after cyclosporine is given.
+- Take out contact lenses before using cyclosporine (ophthalmic).
+Lenses may be put back in 15 minutes after cyclosporine (ophthalmic) is given.
 Do not put contacts back in if your eyes are irritated or infected.

 - Do not touch the container tip to the eye, lid, or other skin.